 Family Tent; The Family Tent consists of one double en suite bedroom, one twin en suite bedroom, and a spacious private verandah.
 Featuring a brand new swimming pool shared with the Private House.

 With an invitingly lush and healthy vegetable garden, Tortilis Camp prides itself in serving up its fresh homegrown salads and vegetables with every meal.
-From lavish bush breakfast out in the middle of the plains, to fresh homemade pastas and breads at the camp, the Tortilis chefs excel themselves with every meal.
+From lavish bush breakfast out in the middle of the plains to fresh homemade pasta and bread at the camp, the Tortilis chefs excel themselves with every meal.

 Tortilis Camp has a spacious dining room overlooking Mt Kilimanjaro, where guests eat at their own individual tables.

 Enjoy the cool waters in the heat of the day!
 Within the lush green gardens, the pool is shaded by palms and acacia Tortilis, and a haven for tropical birds.
 The swimming pool has a bar service and board games.

 Tortilis Camp has open game drive vehicles, the first camp to use open vehicles in a National Park.
 The guides are based at the camp in Amboseli and know their backyard intimately.
 They know the individual elephants and their family histories.
 More than half of the guides at Tortilis are Masai, and have between them 80 years of guiding at Tortilis!

 Tortilis Camp’s walking guides are Masai from the local community, who have been walking over these plains since childhood.
 Take the time to leave the car behind and enjoy the small things – tracks, dung beetles, micro-ecosystems.

 - Massages – a wonderful way to ease the stress out of tired shoulders and backs.

 - Manicure and pedicure – compliment those tanned limbs!